 Possibly even at work. tee hee...

 Finally, the fat content of the Hardee's Monster Burger.
 It contains, according to their website, 107g of fat (45 or so which is saturated).
-Wait for it.
 A stick of butter, almost entirely composed of fat, contains 98g (with 58 or so saturated)!.
 That's right, with each and every Monster Burger you eat, you are consuming more than a stick of butter!

 Man, if that doesn't make you want to run to your nearest Hardee's, just about nothing will!